What an AI Receptionist Actually Does

 How does it handle a caller it can't help?
 Listen to real handoff recordings.

 Who writes the script?
 You'll want someone who understands your services writing the knowledge base — not a generic template.
+And if you bill insurance or keep medical records, confirm the vendor will sign a BAA; the HIPAA posture is not optional.

 The honest caveat